kiku-jw/DocStripper/README.md

 ### Web Application
 - 🚀 **Fast Clean** — Rule-based cleaning (instant)
 - 🤖 **Smart Clean (Beta)** — AI-powered cleaning using on-device LLM (WebLLM)
+- 🛡️ **Conservative Mode** — Safe defaults (recommended, preserves lists and tables)
+- ⚡ **Aggressive Mode** — More aggressive cleaning with merge and whitespace normalization
 - ⚙️ **Customizable Options** — Configure what gets removed
+- 🔄 **Side-by-Side Preview** — Compare Original | Cleaned with virtualization for large files
+- 💾 **Settings Persistence** — Your preferences are saved automatically
 - 🔒 **100% Private** — All processing happens in your browser
 - 📊 **Real-time Statistics** — See exactly what was removed
 - 📥 **Download & Copy** — Download cleaned files or copy to clipboard